fehu/agent-tareas/README.md

 * Execute <code>sbt update</code> in project directory to fetch the library dependencies
 * To run tests execute <code>sbt test</code>
 * To run the application execute <code>sbt run</code>
+  * To run with agent execution frequency specified run <code> sbt "run execution_frequency"</code>
+    where <i>execution_frequency</i> is a string, composed of duration and unit, for example:
+      1 sec      0.5 sec      200 millis
   * The application is stopped by 'Escape' and paused/resumed by 'Space' keys

 IDE Integration